fjs138/frank-mail/readme.md

 * a back-end server, that communicates with an email server

-* a front-end client, which will communicate with the back-end server
+* a front-end mail client, which will communicate with the back-end server
 * the back-end server will communicate with an email server whose details will be stored in a text file on the back-end server (so this is a single-user system),
 * support for the IMAP protocol for retrieving mail
 * support for the SMTP protocol for sending messages